 When that happens, panic often sets in.
 However, it’s still possible to get back your lost contact list.
 That’s why today we are going to show you different iPhone contacts recovery methods.

 Let’s get started.

-1. Check your iPad or Mac immediately
+Method 1: Check Your iPad or Mac

 When you remove a few contacts on your iPhone, they are probably still sitting on your iPad or Mac.
-So what should you do?
 Go ahead and turn on your iPad or Mac and check out the Contacts app.

-2. Restore lost iPhone Contacts from iCloud
+Method 2: Restore Lost iPhone Contacts from iCloud

 - On your iPhone main screen, go to Settings > iCloud.